 Mt.
 Kailash in the Kailash Range (Gangdise Mountains) is one of the holiest Mountains in the whole of Asia.
 A remote but majestic Mt.
 Kailash is also an important pilgrimage site for the Hindu, Buddhist, Jain, and Bon religions.
 At an elevation of 6,714 meters, it has distinct four snow-covered sides.

 A holy site where we can see Heaven in our reach is surrounded by other beautiful gifts of Nature.
 Lake Manasarovar and Lake Rakshastal are near Mt.
 Kailash which is a source of significant rivers in Asia such as The Indus, Brahmaputra, Ghagharta, and Karnali.

-Pilgrims circle around the mountains with their offerings to respect and show devotion towards Mt.Kailash.
-Pilgrims from Nepal, China, Bhutan and India visit these Mountain every year.
-Completing a circle, around the holy Mt.Kailash washes off all your sins and sufferings.
+Pilgrims circle the mountains with their offerings to respect and show devotion towards the mountain.
+Pilgrims from Nepal, China, Bhutan, and India visit these mountains every year.
+Completing a circle, around the holy mountain washes off all your sins and sufferings.
 All the pilgrims and devotees believe and perform rituals in the same manner.
-People also bath in the lake of Manasarovar to achieve salvation in their life.
-In the Tibetan year of the Horse, most numbers of pilgrims visit Mt.
+People also bathe in the lake of Manasarovar to achieve salvation in their lives.
+In the Tibetan Year of the Horse, most numbers of pilgrims visit Mt.
 Kailash.

 As it’s a severe Taboo to climb Mt.
 Kailash, No pilgrims ascend this peak.
-But you can enjoy the beautiful nature and home of god from a distant and admire its beauty.
-Similarly, you will experience some of the most spiritual and divine moments in the lap of Mt.Kailash.
+But you can enjoy the beautiful nature and home of god from a distance and admire its beauty.
+Similarly, you will experience some of the most spiritual and divine moments in the lap of this sacred mountain.